twagoo/cmdi-best-practices/modelling_component_metadata/components.md

 * generic naming \(see the Naming best practices above\);
 * granularity; try to cover just one aspect with your component, or a particular, common combination of aspects by combining other independent components
-* permissiveness of cardinalities; if _you_ don’t _need_ multiple instances of a field for your particular use case, that doesn’t mean that an upper bound of 1 is always the best choice - as long as multiple values are conceptually sound, do not exclude such use cases unnecessarily \(also see Constraints and value schemes best practices above\)
+* permissiveness of cardinalities; if _you_ don’t _need_ multiple instances of a field for your particular use case, that doesn’t mean that an upper bound of 1 is always the best choice - as long as multiple values are conceptually sound, do not exclude such use cases unnecessarily \(also see [Constraints and value schemes](#constraints-and-value-schemes) best practices above\)

 ###### C11: Reuse or recycle components where possible

+\[priority: high\] \[_TODO: check: CMDValidate_\]

 The power of the CMDI model lies in the possibility of reusing and recombining components.
 Metadata modellers can benefit from the effort that other modellers put into designing, documenting and semantically annotating CMDI components.
-Existing components, in particular the **recommended** ones \(see below\) have been tested in practice and have a good chance of being optimised for e.g. facet mapping in the VLO.
+Existing components, in particular the **recommended** ones \(see section _TODO: Recommendations_\) have been tested in practice and have a good chance of being optimised for e.g. facet mapping in the VLO.
 Therefore it is advised to always look for existing components that fully or partially meet your requirements \(see [Workflow](../authoring_component_metadata_records/workflow.md)\).
 Multiple existing components can be combined into new components \(reused\) if they fit, and optionally new components can be created using existing components as a template \(this can be referred to as 'recycling'\), for example when additional elements within a component are required or different cardinalities are desired.

+_TODO: Contact the owner of a component to discuss the needed changes, which could lead to a revision of the component.
+This process could be supported \(partially\) by the Component Registry.
+At the moment, the conversation will in general have to be initiated via the registry maintainer \(contact: cmdi@clarin.eu\)._

 It may not always be clear if an existing component can serve as a good basis for a new component.
 In some cases the better option may actually turn out to be to create a component from scratch.
 Although it is hard to draw a clear line that is generally applicable, we can provide some guidelines as to whether a component **can** be considered fit for "recycling":